lupyuen/lupyuen.github.io/src/display.md

 _We're running out of BL602 Pins...
 Can we reduce the number of pins connected to ST7789?_

 We may connect ST7789's Backlight Pin to 3V3.
-But we lose the ability to switch off the backlight and reduce power consumption.
+But we lose the ability to switch off the backlight and reduce power consumption. [(See this)](https://twitter.com/MisterTechBlog/status/1361884570786799617?s=20)

 ![PineCone BL602 Pins connected to ST7789: 3 (Yellow), 4 (Blue), 5 (White), 11 (Orange) and 12 (Purple)](https://lupyuen.github.io/images/display-connect3.jpg)